New Zealand Post stamps today

 Definitive stamps are most commonly used on mail and are issued specifically for everyday postage.
 Definitive stamps can remain on sale for many years, and often feature stunning photographs of New Zealand scenery.

 Commemorative stamps are issued to mark an important event, a special person, an achievement or an anniversary.
-Some recent commemorative stamp issues are '100 Years of Surf Life Saving' and 'Royal Wedding'.
+Some recent commemorative stamp issues are '1915 The Spirit of Anzac' and 'Endangered Seabirds'.

 Annual stamp releases are commemorative stamp issues that New Zealand Post produces every year.
 Some examples of annual stamp releases are: